 Based on the estimated annual precipitation, run-off and lake evaporation the Springpole site has a net negative water balance.
-However, lake evaporation typically over estimates evaporation; therefore, it is possible that the site may have a net zero water balance.
-A detailed water balance for site activities was not performed at this time.
+However, lake evaporation typically over estimates evaporation;

 15.9 Surface Water Management

 15.9.1 Preliminary Design Assumptions

 Diversion ditches, sumps, and ponds will be required to manage the surface water at the Springpole site.
 The following assumptions were used for the preliminary design of the water management plan.